fredrikaverpil/dependabot-generate/README.md

 ### Custom ecosystem logic

 You can extend and override the default ecosystem detection by providing a custom map.
-This is really only useful when resolving conflicts between ecosystems that use the same file names for detection.
+This is useful for resolving conflicts between package managers that might use the same file names (e.g., `pyproject.toml`).

+The action processes rules in a specific order, and this order is important.
-The action uses a "first match wins" strategy.
-Your custom rules are checked first, giving them the highest priority.
+Your custom rules are always checked first, giving them the highest priority.
+The detection logic iterates through all rules, from your custom ones to the built-in defaults.
+It does not stop after the first ecosystem is found.
+This means a single directory can be associated with multiple ecosystems if it meets the criteria for each (e.g., containing both a `Dockerfile` and a `go.mod`).

+The "first match wins" principle applies when you have conflicting rules.
+If a rule matches a set of files, it "claims" them, and subsequent rules can be set up to ignore those files, preventing multiple ecosystems from being incorrectly assigned to the same dependency definition file.

 The input must be a JSON string.
 Each entry can define an ecosystem using simple `patterns` (glob support) or more advanced `heuristics`.